A unit-based symbolic execution method for detecting memory corruption vulnerabilities in executable codes: Evaluation

 \subsection{Experiment 1}

 Table~\ref{tab1} represents the results of our first experiment in testing NIST SARD vulnerable programs.
 Each test program in this set has a function whose name includes the word \texttt{bad}, which contains a vulnerable statement, and one or multiple functions whose names include the word \texttt{good}, containing similar statements without vulnerability.
 Thus, we expect to achieve exactly one true positive alarm for each test program using a precise vulnerability detection mechanism.
-We have used three evaluation metrics in this experiment, i.e., precision, recall, and accuracy, as shown in (\ref{eqn2}), (\ref{eqn3}), and (\ref{eqn4}), respectively.
+We have used three evaluation metrics in this experiment, i.e., Precision, Recall, and Accuracy, as shown in (\ref{eqn2}), (\ref{eqn3}), and (\ref{eqn4}), respectively.
 In these equations, TP is the number of true positives, TN is the number of true negatives, FP is the number of false positives, and FN is the number of false negatives.
 Since \textit{UbSym} detects vulnerabilities in the test programs of this experiment in less than 120 seconds, we have set the timeout value as 900 seconds.
 Thus, if a tool does not detect a vulnerability in a test program in less than 900 seconds, we consider it a false negative.

 Given the experimental results in Table~\ref{tab1}, \textit{UbSym} has detected all vulnerabilities of NIST SARD test programs with no false alarms.
+Moreover, it has discovered 523 test units in the first step, when applying static analysis on the benchmark programs, among which only 225 test units are actually vulnerable.
+This way, \textit{UbSym} has omitted 298 units after applying symbolic execution as it could not find any vulnerable node, in the corresponding unit trees, whose path and vulnerability constraints are satisfiable.

 Considering the average execution time of analyzing each group of test programs, as shown in Fig.~\ref{fig:fig12}, \textit{UbSym} was considerably faster than Driller.
 Although the analysis time of MACKE in this experiment has been less than that of our tool, it has generated more false alarms and less accurate results.
 Additionally, MACKE only generates local input data for executing a single unit and does not consider the path constraints out of the unit.
 On the contrary, our proposed method generates accurate test data values for running the whole program from the beginning and reaching the vulnerable statement in the test unit.
 This is a reason that causes our method to take more time to test and analyze a program.